Karren Brady: Early career and Birmingham City

 Sullivan offered her a job with Sport Newspapers, and she became one of his directors at the age of 20.
 While in Sullivan's employ, Brady spotted an advert in the Financial Times for the sale of Birmingham City F.C. when the club was in receivership and persuaded Sullivan to buy it and let her run it.
-When Sullivan commented that she would have to be twice as good as a man to do that, Brady replied quickly: "Well that's not difficult."
-Sullivan later commented that he agreed to the deal because such a young, female director would attract publicity to the club, and also because Brady was a “sacker”.
+When Sullivan commented that she would have to be twice as good as a man to do that, Brady replied "Well that's not difficult."
+Sullivan later commented that he agreed to the deal because such a young, female director would attract publicity to the club, and also because Brady was a "sacker".
 Brady was 23 when she started work as managing director of Birmingham City F.C. in March 1993.
 She encountered sexism in the role.
 The first time she got on the team bus, a player said "I can see your tits from here".
-Brady replied “When I sell you to Crewe, you won't be able to see them from there will you?"
+Brady replied "When I sell you to Crewe, you won't be able to see them from there will you?"
 She sold the player shortly afterwards.

 In 2008, Sullivan and Brady were arrested by City of London Police, interviewed and released on bail as part of the investigation into the 2006 allegations of corruption in English football, which also involved similar actions against players and officials from other clubs; club chairman David Gold was interviewed as a witness.
 The club stated that no charges had been brought and that Brady denied any wrongdoing.
 The investigation involved tax and national insurance offences relating to two players.
 Gold said that it was "utterly wrong that this highly professional businesswoman has been made a victim in a witch-hunt against football".
 In August 2009, it was confirmed that no further action would be taken.
 She left Birmingham City two months later after Sullivan and Gold sold the club to Carson Yeung for £81.5 million.
 The same month she was appointed as a non-executive director to the England 2018 World Cup bid advisory board.